 Kawara Senbei (瓦せんべい)

-Hence, unlike most Senbei rice crackers made by baking non-glutinous rice dough, typically flavored with soy sauce or salt, the Japanese wheat cracker has a gently sweet taste and is not salty at all.
+Hence, unlike most Senbei varieties made by baking non-glutinous rice dough and flavored with soy sauce or salt, this wheat cracker has a sweet taste and is not salty at all.

 Where to Buy

-Kawara Senbei is known as the regional specialties of Kobe and Takamatsu and is available mainly in large supermarkets in Japan.
+Kawara Senbei is known as the regional specialties of Kobe and Takamatsu.
+This Senbei is not that common so available mainly in large supermarkets.

 (Reference Page: Wikipedia 瓦せんべい )